Oldsmobile Firenza: Overview

-For the Firenza's last model year in 1988, it received a conventional horizontal bar grille between new aerodynamic composite headlamps and new tail lights, styled similar to the Cutlass Ciera.
-Also for the Firenza's final year, the hatchback was dropped along with the V6, leaving just the four-cylinder notchback coupe, sedan, and wagon models.
+For the Firenza's last model year in 1988, it received a chromed horizontal bar grille between new aerodynamic composite headlamps and new tail lights, styled similar to the Cutlass Ciera.
+Also for the Firenza's final year, the hatchback was dropped along with the V6 and the overhead-cam engine, leaving just the four-cylinder OHV engine and notchback coupe, sedan, and wagon models.
 Also for 1988, all previous trim-level designations were dropped.
 All Firenza body styles came in a single unnamed base model that could be equipped with six various option packages.

 Sales of the Cavalier and Sunbird annually dwarfed the Firenza.
 Due to this, the Firenza was not replaced in Oldsmobile's lineup, leaving the Cutlass Calais as the division's smallest car.
 The Cimarron was discontinued that year as well.
 Leeds Assembly, which built the Firenza, was closed.
 The Skyhawk lasted another year, while GM kept the first-generation Sunbird and Cavalier in production until 1994.